kamataryo/inherit-theme-mods/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Open 'Settings' -> 'Inherit Theme Mods' menu.

+== Frequently Asked Questions ==

+= A question that someone might have =

+An answer to that question.

+= What about foo bar? =

+Answer to foo bar dilemma.

 == Screenshots ==

 1. You can find menu in 'Settings' after plugin activation.